 Marrying social media with your digital marketing strategy provides you with more opportunities to connect instantly with clients.
 Digital marketing agencies recommend this due to the reach and engagement that you can gain not just for your business, but also for your personal brand.

-So, if your social media profiles remain untouched for a long time, it’s time to be more active.
+So, if your social media profiles remain untouched for a long time, it’s time to be more active and start adding content on your social media platforms.
 You need to start:

 Posting and Tweeting

 Post about your involvements in the industry and how you do it.
 For example, if you have been asked to sit on a panel, post a status or tweet about the conference or convention you’re attending, what you were asked to do, and who you will be with.
 Ask your followers if they will be attending the event.
 If they are, encourage them to interact with you and ask questions about the industry and your business.

 Another way is by showing that you’re up-to-date with the trends of your industry.
 Here’s an example:

 — Jewel Delgado (@jewelclicks) November 6, 2017

 When customers see how much you are contributing to the industry and how well you’ve established yourself in it and with your peers, they will view you as an expert, and they will want to conduct business with you.

 Posting about a conference or convention you’re attending as a listener is one way to draw attention to your personal brand.
 It shows that you support continuous learning, upgrade your craft, and update yourself on what’s new and what works in your chosen field.
 It highlights the fact that you’re not falling behind your competitors and that you are acquiring skills you’d eventually use for their benefit.

 It also sends the message that you have not stopped improving even when you are already the best in the industry.
 After all, according to Henry Ford, “Anyone who stops learning is old, whether at twenty or eighty.
 Anyone who keeps learning stays young.”